mugenmelon/mugenmelon.github.io/_posts/1970-01-01-future-proofing-interfaces.md

 }
 ```

-That is all, no other code changes required anywhere for full Blueprint support!
+That is all; no other code changes are required anywhere for full Blueprint support!
 Neat!
 We gain some nice benefits on the C++ side at the cost of a static function call:

 - ✔️ Single point of change for interface calling logic
 - ✔️ Reduced boilerplate (`Cast<IEquippable>()` & `Implements<UEquippable()`)